<u-details>

 - Attributes: all global HTML attributes such as

-shows content if attribute is present.
+id,class,data-openshows content if attribute is present.
 By default this attribute is absent which means the content is hidden.
-Note: Settingopen="false"
+Note: Settingopen="false"will not work as intended, asopenis a boolean attribute you should provide or remove entirely.nameenables multiple<u-details>elements to be connected, with only one open at a time.

 - DOM interface: